 Much colder water lies ahead of Epsilon.
 The Caribbean has warm, deep water to support strong tropical systems.
-In the Gulf, while temperatures cool as a system moves north, they remain warm enough to support a hurricane.
+In the Gulf, temperatures cool as a system moves north, they remain warm enough to support a system.

-Analysis Time: 00z Oct 25 2020
+Analysis Time: 12z Oct 25 20